muratk3n/thirdwave/en/tweets/2020/week31.md

 Coalition mgmt as orchestra conducting, fine.
 As long as the horns get their turn as much as the cellos

 ---

-"@davidsirota

-For the most part, if you shill for corporate power, you’re never canceled for anything.
-If you challenge corporate power, you run the risk of being canceled for anything"

----